unchartedsoftware/facets/README.md

 $ yarn link @uncharted/css-options @uncharted/facets-core @uncharted/facets-plugins
 ```

-Start (or re-start) your project and continue development.
+Start (or re-start) your project and continue with development.

 ---